-Warm interactions between the residents and staff members caring for them was observed with lots of conversations on various topics and laughs shared.
-It was evident that the residents met with had a close bond with the person in charge and staff on duty and with the other residents living in the centre. a number of the residents spoken with, told the inspector that the other residents were their friends who they enjoyed spending time with in the centre and out in the community.
-One of the residents had had a recent party for a significant birthday in the community which all of the residents had enjoyed attending.
+Warm interactions between the resident and staff members caring for them was observed on the day of inspection with lots of conversations on various topics, such as Christmas shopping lists and activities planned over the festive season.
+It was evident that the residents had a close bond with the person in charge and staff on duty and with the other residents living in the centre.
+The residents individually told the inspector that the other residents were their friends who they enjoyed spending time with in the centre and out in the community.